 What is the 2022 Toyota Tundra?

 The 2022 Toyota Tundra is the first model year of the full-size pickup truck’s third generation.
-The 2022 Tundra is an entirely new model built on the company’s body-on-frame GA-F platform that will underpin future Toyota full-size and mid-sized pickup trucks and SUVs.
+The 2022 Tundra is an entirely new model built on the company’s body-on-frame GA-F platform that will underpin future Toyota full-size and mid-size pickup trucks and SUVs.

 The 2022 Toyota Tundra is a giant leap forward for this full-size, light-duty pickup with a hybrid powertrain, coil-spring rear suspension, and plenty of the latest technology on board.
 There are seven trim levels, three beds, two four-door cab sizes, and two powertrain options, which means buyers don’t have the almost unlimited configuration options offered by some rivals.